 April-August 2005 -- The 26th MEU conducts exercises and operations in eight countries including Israel, Qatar, Kuwait, Saudi Arabia, Djibouti, Iraq and Jordan.

-July-August 2005 -- Several hundred Marines and Sailors from the 26th MEU conduct Operation Sea Horse in Iraq, supporting British-led Multi-National Division Southeast with a mission to detect and deter illicit activity along the Iraqi border.
-The MEU maintained command and control of Operation Sea Horse from aboard ship in the Northern Arabian Gulf, while simultaneously and concurrently conducting training missions in Saudi Arabia and Djibouti.
+July-August 2005 -- Several hundred Marines and Sailors from the 26th MEU conduct Operation SEA HORSE in Iraq, supporting British-led Multi-National Division Southeast with a mission to detect and deter illicit activity along the Iraqi border.
+The MEU maintained command and control of Operation SEA HORSE from aboard ship in the Northern Arabian Gulf, while simultaneously and concurrently conducting training missions in Saudi Arabia and Djibouti.

-September 2008 - Four CH-53 helicopters flew to Al Asad and joined with HMH-462 in support of Operations in Iraq.
+September 2008 -- Four CH-53 helicopters flew to Al Asad and joined with HMH-462 in support of Operations in Iraq.

-August 2010 -- 26th MEU deployed a month early in response to flooding in Pakistan.
+August 2010 -- The 26th MEU deployed a month early in response to flooding in Pakistan.
 While deployed they were the first MEU to ever execute every type of operation that they had trained for.
-From noncombatant evacuations in Tunisia to supporting combat operations in Afghanistan, 26th MEU reinforced the versatility of the MAGTF while conducting disaggregated operations.
+From noncombatant evacuations in Tunisia to supporting combat operations in Afghanistan, the 26th MEU reinforced the versatility of the MAGTF while conducting disaggregated operations.

-March 20, 2011 -- 26th MEU provided support to Joint Task Force Odyssey Dawn, which centered on protecting Libyan citizens from further harm from the Libyan leader Mummar al-Qadaffi regime.
+March 20, 2011 -- The 26th MEU provided support to Joint Task Force Odyssey Dawn, which centered on protecting Libyan citizens from further harm from the Libyan leader Mummar al-Qadaffi regime.
 AV-8B Harriers conducted air strikes against Qadaffi's ground forces and air defenses.

 March 22, 2011 -- The MEU successfully completed a Tactical Recovery of Aircraft and Personnel mission when an US Air Force F-15E Strike Eagle crashed due to mechanical failures into the Libyan desert while taking part in Odyssey Dawn.
 The pilot and weapons system officer safely ejected, but were split-up upon landing.
 Two MV-22B Osprey were sent with a rescue force of Marines and sailors, and with an AV-8B Harrier providing Close Air Support (CAS), rescued the pilot.
 The WSO was later picked up by Libyans friendly to the United States.